KnorpelSenf/typegram/README.md

 # Types for the Telegram API

-This project provides TypeScript types for the entire [Telegram API](https://core.telegram.org/bots/api) in version 4.9 which was released on June 4, 2020.
+This project provides TypeScript types for the entire [Telegram API](https://core.telegram.org/bots/api) in version 5.0 which was released on November 4, 2020.

-Note that the work for support of version 5.0 is in active progress.

 ## Installation